 7. Ratchet and Clank: Rift Apart

-Ratchet and Clank has always been a game series focused on fast-paced action, unique platforming challenges, and collectibles.
-However, where you collect gems and eggs in a game like Spyro, in Ratchet and Clank, you will be collecting an arsenal of deadly weapons!
+Ratchet and Clank has always been a game series that focuses on fast-paced action, unique platforming challenges, and collectibles.
+Where you collect gems and eggs in a game like Spyro, in Ratchet and Clank, you will be collecting an arsenal of weapons!

 The original Ratchet and Clank games have garnered a cult following over the years.
-The witty dynamic between hot-head Ratchet and straight-man Clank is something that has not been replicated in the newer games.
+The witty dynamic between Ratchet and Clank is something that has not been replicated in the newer games.

-Even after Ratchet and Clank received their most recent rebranding, fans will continuously praise the older games for their better writing and more varied gameplay.
+Even after Ratchet and Clank received their most recent rebranding, fans still praise the older games for their better writing and more varied gameplay.

-Ratchet and Clank: Rift Apart fleshes out the gameplay, includes even more weapons and unique mechanics, and has a much more appealing storyline compared to the new age’s origin story.
+Ratchet and Clank: Rift Apart fleshes out the gameplay, includes even more weapons and unique mechanics, and has a brilliant storyline.
+It’s a worthwhile pick for Spyro fans.

 6. Super Mario Odyssey

-Mario controls like butter in this game and has just as many creative movement options as he did in Super Mario 64 and Super Mario Sunshine.
+The controls are as smooth as butter in this game.
+Mario has just as many creative movement options here as he did in Super Mario 64 and Super Mario Sunshine.

 Super Mario Odyssey has tons of content to keep players occupied for hours on end.
-If you loved the vast open worlds of Spyro and the unique platforming challenges, games like Mario Odyssey are a must-play.
+If you loved the vast open worlds of Spyro and the detailed platforming challenges, titles like Mario Odyssey are a must-play.